canonical/lxd/doc/network-zones.md

 Network zones are available for the {ref}`OVN network <network-ovn>` and the {ref}`Bridge network <network-bridge>`.
 ```

-Network zones can be used to hold DNS records for LXD networks.
+Network zones can be used to serve DNS records for LXD networks.

-If you are operating a LXD cluster with multiple instances across a large set of networks, you can use network zones to automatically maintain valid forward and reverse records for all your instances.
+You can use network zones to automatically maintain valid forward and reverse records for all your instances.
-Such DNS records are important not only for ease of access to the instances, but also to avoid hosted services getting flagged as potential spam due to lacking reverse DNS records.
+This can be useful if you are operating a LXD cluster with multiple instances across many networks.

+Having DNS records for each instance makes it easier to access network services running on an instance.
+It is also important when hosting, for example, an outbound SMTP service.
+Without correct forward and reverse DNS entries for the instance, sent mail might be flagged as potential spam.

 Each network can be related to up to three zones for: